WordPress/test-handbook/triage.md

 4. Test to make sure the issue is valid—if not, suggest closing the issue with a kind comment.
 5. Add steps to reproduce if they are missing and would add value.
 6. Add a screenshot if there isn’t already one and if it will add value.
-7. Ask clarifying questions if needed and add a the `[Type] Needs More Info` label.
+7. Ask clarifying questions if needed and add the `[Type] Needs More Info` label.

 ## Triaging Incoming Issues
 1. Start with the newest incoming issues or [unlabeled open issues](https://github.com/WordPress/gutenberg/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+no%3Alabel).